Competition 2026

 The organizers reserve the right to substitute one or more jurors.

-If, in the two years before the beginning of the competition, a member of the jury has taught any of the applicants, the internal rules of the jury will be applied.
+If, in the two years before the beginning of the competition, a member of the jury has taught any of the applicants, an internal rule, defined by the jury at the beginning of the competition, will be applied.
 At the beginning of the competition, each jury member must submit a declaration about his/her own relationship with the applicants, according to the above-mentioned decision.

 The jury evaluates and selects the participants according to these regulations and according to the internal procedures determined in accordance with the official regulations.

-The participants are not allowed to contact jury members at any time during the competition.
+The participants are not allowed to contact jury members at any time while they are in the competition.

 Art.
 V